Dynamical mean-field theory: DMFT approximation: locality of the lattice self-energy

 This approximation becomes exact in the limit of lattices with infinite coordination, that is when the number of neighbors of each site is infinite.
 Indeed, one can show that in the diagrammatic expansion of the lattice self-energy, only local diagrams survive when one goes into the infinite coordination limit.

 Thus, as in classical mean-field theories, DMFT is supposed to get more accurate as the dimensionality (and thus the number of neighbors) increases.
 Put differently, for low dimensions, spatial fluctuations will render the DMFT approximation less reliable.

 Spatial fluctuations also become relevant in the vicinity of phase transitions.
 Here, DMFT and classical mean-field theories result in mean-field critical exponents, the pronounced changes before the phase transition are not reflected in the DMFT self-energy.

-The DMFT loop
+DMFT loop

 In order to find the local lattice Green's function, one has to determine the hybridization function such that the corresponding impurity Green's function will coincide with the sought-after local lattice Green's function.

 The most widespread way of solving this problem is by using a forward recursion method, namely, for a given $U$, $\mu$ and temperature $T$: